Ergonomic Desk Accessories

 The other option is to schedule an ergonomic assessment.
 Our sales staff is trained in basic office ergonomics and we are happy to provide a free ergonomic assessment to anyone who comes to our showroom.
 This is an informal, non-medical service designed to help you achieve a healthy workspace.

-If you are in serious pain and think you need a more rigorous assessment we are partnered with San Diego and Los Angeles based ergonomists who can provide assessments as well.
+If you are in serious pain and think you need a more rigorous assessment BOO Furniture is partnered with San Diego and Los Angeles based ergonomists who can provide assessments as well.
 We do these onsite at the office for many of our commercial clients.

 Whichever path you choose, keep in mind that expensive doesn’t necessarily mean better.
 Everyone has different needs and there is no “wrong” way to achieve an ergonomically beneficial set-up as long as you stick to a few fundamental principles.